In our last article, we looked at our top tips on finding and deciding on the right franchise. Today we look at the next steps, running a franchise.

 There will come hard times, whether it is an unhappy customer, a business relationship or other hurdle, you will come across difficulties, even in the most fruitful of business.
-This is when being a franchisee can be a huge benefit, use the experience of your franchisor, allow them to aid you in solving the problem, no doubt they will have experienced similar and know how to overcome the hurdles.
+This is another time when being a franchisee can be a huge benefit.
+Use the experience of your franchisor, allow them to aid you in solving the problem.
+No doubt they will have experienced similar and know how to overcome the hurdles.
 The support at hard times can be invaluable, and in some cases the difference between breakdown and breakthrough.

-Form partnerships with like-minded trades can be of huge benefit long term, if you are a wedding shoe company for example befriend florists, cake decorators, boutiques, if you are a shutter company like us then introduce yourself to interior designers, estate agents, hotel chains.
-Do deals, offer commission, incentives or even recommendations back, build the right partners and you can have a steady stream of customers you don’t have to spend lots of money marketing to.
+Form partnerships with like-minded trades can be of huge benefit long term.
+If you are a wedding shoe company for example befriend florists, cake decorators, boutiques, if you are a shutter company like us then introduce yourself to interior designers, estate agents, hotel chains.
+Do deals, offer commission, incentives or even recommendations back.
+Additionally, building the right partners means you can have a steady stream of customers you don’t have to spend lots of money marketing to.

-Growth and long term plans and expectations should be discussed with your franchisor at the start of the process, you should get a real sense of whether your goals fit with your franchisors and whether your expectations can be achieved with them.
+Growth and long term plans and overall expectations should be discussed with your franchisor at the start of the process.
+You should get a real sense of whether your goals fit with your franchisors and whether your expectations can be achieved with them.
 We always encourage these conversations and welcome anyone looking for a franchise to come and meet with us to discuss in detail.

-If you are interested in knowing more about our franchise opportunities please call us on 01202 233744 or fill in the form on this page and we will call you back.
+We hope you’ve enjoyed our tips on running a franchise.
+If you are interested in knowing more about our franchise opportunities please call us on 01202 233744.
+Alternatively you can fill in the form on this page and we will call you back.